oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/0-introduction/0-introduction.md

 An individual Markdown (.md) file is called a lab.
 A collection of labs is called a workshop.
 A LiveLabs workshop must contain more than one lab.
 You cannot create a single lab LiveLabs (LL) workshop.
 In most cases, this is not a problem since most of the LL workshops contain at least one common lab titled **Get Started** that guides the user on the different types of Cloud accounts.

+### **Understanding the Roles and Responsibilities**

+**Workshop author or the workshop team** are the workshop developer(s) who submit the new workshop request to the LiveLabs team and edit and update their workshop.
+They are also responsible for answering questions related to the workshop and performing regular quarterly QA.

+**LiveLabs Team or the workshop council group** determine whether a workshop fits messaging to protect the integrity of catalog content and are workshop approvers (or rejectors).
+They are also responsible for helping the workshop author or the workshop team to navigate the workshop development life-cycle and answer any questions related to workshop development.

 ### **Oracle LiveLabs GitHub Project and Repositories**

 We organize workshops into 26 GitHub repositories (as of July 2022) according to their product or feature groups, in the Oracle LiveLabs own GitHub project called [oracle-livelabs](https://github.com/oracle-livelabs).
 Those repositories are referred to as **Production**, since they are where customers view the completed LiveLabs workshops from.